-Join Nigel French for an in-depth discussion in this video Formatting the supporting text, part of Layout and Composition with InDesign.
+Join Nigel French for an in-depth discussion in this video Formatting the supporting text, part of InDesign: Layout and Composition.

 Continuing from the previous movie, I'm now going to turn my attention to the supporting text.
 In doing so, I'll be applying the same principles of consistency and contrast to create variations on a theme.
 I'm going to move now to the third page in this document.
 Which contains the main body of the text already formatted but all of the remaining text it's raw state.
 Down here we have a pull quote and I'm going to apply an object style to this.